-A: After a long, cold winter, you’re probably ready to put your green thumb to work in your pond – and digging into your aquatic plants is a great place to start.
-Your potted bog plants and water lilies will need to be divided, but how you do so will depend on the type of plants you’re dealing with.
-In general, your bog plants will need to be divided every one to two years, and your water lilies will need to be divided every two to three years.
+A: It’s that time of year, isn’t it?
+After a long winter’s nap, your aquatic plants are a great place to start flexing that green thumb of yours.
+Potted water lilies and bog plants will need to be divided, but how you do so will depend on the type of plants you have.
+In general, bog plants will need to be divided every one to two years, and water lilies will need to be divided every two to three years.

 Bog plants include species like corkscrew rush, dwarf cattails and irises.
 Some have clumping roots, some have runners and some have rhizomes.
 Regardless of the type of root mass, here’s what to do with them:

-- Step 1: First, lift the pot or container out of the pond and gently remove the root mass.
+- Lift the pot or container out of the pond and gently remove the root mass.

-- Step 2: Using your garden hose, wash the soil off of the mass and trim away any dead leaves and foliage.
+- Use your garden hose to wash the soil off of the root mass and trim any dead leaves and foliage.

-- Step 4: Replant each section of plant in its own container and dispose of any plant overgrowth.
+- Replant each section of plant in its own container and dispose of any plant overgrowth.

-- Step 1: First, lift the pot or container out of the pond, locate the tuber and gently remove it.
+- Lift the pot or container out of the pond, locate the tuber and gently remove it.

-- Step 2: Rinse off the soil, and trim away root growth and old foliage.
+- Rinse off the soil, and trim away root growth and old foliage.

-- Step 4: Using aquatic planting media, plant each section separately at a 45-degree angle so that the growing tip is still exposed above the soil.
+- Using aquatic planting media, plant each section separately at a 45-degree angle so that the growing tip is still exposed above the soil.

-- Step 5: Place your repotted lilies in a shallow area of your pond where only a few inches of water cover the plants.
+- Place your repotted lilies in a shallow area of your pond where only a few inches of water cover the plants.

-- Step 6: Once new growth appears, move the lilies to the deeper areas of your pond.
+- Once new growth appears, move the lilies to the deeper areas of your pond.

 Fertilize and Tend

-Once you’ve divided and replanted your aquatic plants, don’t forget to give them regular doses of fertilizer to ensure they’re getting the nutrients they need to thrive and produce vigorous blooms.
-And keep your colorful beauties looking good by keeping them trimmed and regularly removing dead foliage throughout the growing season.
+After you divide and replant your aquatic plants, don’t forget to give them regular doses of fertilizer to ensure they’re getting the nutrients they need to thrive and produce vigorous blooms.
+Keep your colorful beauties looking good by keeping them trimmed and regularly removing dead foliage throughout the growing season.

 Pond Talk: When you divide your aquatic plants, what do you do with your extra cuttings?